Janenne Eaton - Artist

 - Bacchus Marsh Express 17 August 1918

-It was while travelling through the Avenue at dusk on a late winter day that I was struck by its symmetry and stark beauty.
-As the last watery light of the day illuminated the commemorative nameplates and deepened the silhouetted tracery of the rain darkened branches against the sky, it’s history and place in the landscape seemed equally illuminated.
-My decision to create the artwork was inspired by a recognition that the members of the district’s community responsible for planning, planting and dedicating the monument would have done so knowing that they would not live to see it reach it’s mature beauty.
-It reminded me too, of my Grandfather, Gordon Eaton, who served in the trenches of France.
+I was struck by its symmetry and stark, doleful grandeur.
+As the last watery light of the day illuminated the commemorative name-plaques affixed to each tree, and deepened the black lattice of the rain-soaked branches against the sky, it’s history and place in the landscape seemed equally illuminated.
+As a WWI memorial it had clearly survived the passage of time; to flourish into an imposing and significant settler cultural artefact.
+The slow drive through its 2.9 km length brought home the realization that those responsible for its original planting on the 17th of August 1918, would have done so knowing that they would not live to see it reach its mature beauty.
+I was also reminded of my grandfather, Gordon Eaton, who survived the trenches on the battlefields of France.